Endote/clustering_research_papers/README.md

-# Unsupervised Learning Clustering on Reasearch Papers from University of Warsaw Faculty of Economic Sciences
+# Unsupervised Learning Clustering and Dimension Reduction on Reasearch Papers from University of Warsaw Faculty of Economic Sciences

 The general goal of this research was to find out which topics are the area of research by each member of the University of Warsaw Faculty of Economic Sciences academia.

 This code aims to provide a scraper in order to conduct semantic clustering on research paper abstracts from available supervisors on UW's Faculty of Economic Sciences.

-## The Scraper
+# The Scraper

 The scraper is crawling through the Google Scholar pages for provided authors in the list.txt file gathering all of the papers' details.
 I am using Selenium, because of the easy session and multiple-tab handling.

-## Clustering Methodology
+# Analysis Methodology

 ### Preprocessing